ThePhD/future_cxx/technical specification/C - defer/defer.typ

 - a function with the `_Noreturn` function specifier, or a function annotated with the `noreturn` or `_Noreturn` attribute, is called#index(initial: "n", display: [`_Noreturn`], apply-casing: false, "_Noreturn")#index(apply-casing: false, display: [`noreturn`], "noreturn");
 - or, any signal `SIGABRT`, `SIGINT`, or `SIGTERM` occurs#index("signal");

 then any such _S_ are not run, unless otherwise specified by the implementation.
-Any other _D_ that have not been reached are not run.
+Any other _D_ that have not been reached do not have their _S_ run.

 #note() The execution of deferred statements upon non-local jumps (i.e., `longjmp` and `setjmp` described in ISO/IEC 9899:2024#index[ISO/IEC 9899:2024] §7.13)#index("non-local jump") or program termination is a technique sometimes known as "unwinding" or "stack unwinding", and some implementations perform it.
 See also ISO/IEC 14882#index[ISO/IEC 14882] Programming languages — C++ [except.ctor].